takasidk/cpp/data_structures/Trees/tree.md

-/*
+- Linear Data Structures:
-Linear Data Structures:
+array,linkedlist,stack,queue\
-array,linkedlist,stack,queue
+- How should i decide which data structures to use?\
-How should i decide which data structures to use?
+what needs to be stored\
-- what needs to be stored
+cost of operations\
-- cost of operations
+memory usage and sometimes ease of implementation\
--  memory usage and smetimes ease of implementation NOn-linear data structure:
+* NOn-linear data structure:
-tree:
+## Trees:
-terminologies-
+* terminologies-
 root
 children
 parent